Sustainability / GovernanceCorporate Governance

 Nomination and Compensation Committee

-The Nomination and Compensation Committee, which is chaired by Outside Directors and consists of Outside Directors, who are in the majority of the Board of Directors, and Representative Directors, reports on the personnel and remuneration of Directors, Executive Officers and other officers in response to requests from the Chairperson of the Board of Directors or Chairperson of the Audit & Supervisory Board, from the point of view of ensuring objectivity, transparency, and validity in the process of decision.
+The Nomination and Compensation Committee, which is chaired by an Outside Director and consists of Outside Directors, who are in the majority of the Board of Directors, and Representative Directors, reports on the personnel and remuneration of Directors, Executive Officers and other officers in response to requests from the Chairperson of the Board of Directors or Chairperson of the Audit & Supervisory Board, from the point of view of ensuring objectivity, transparency, and validity in the process of decision.

 The Nomination and Compensation Committee is administered in line with the regulations for the Nomination and Compensation Committee.
 This committee has the authority to state the opinions in response to requests from the chairperson of the Board of Directors regarding the decision of the candidates for the Directors and the Audit & Supervisory Board Members, the appointment of executive officers, etc. and the compensation assessment process of Directors and Audit & Supervisory Board Members.
 The chairperson of the Board of Directors must report the response of the Nomination and Compensation Committee in the Board of Directors meetings regarding the decision of the candidates for Directors and Audit & Supervisory Board Members and the decision on compensation for Directors and Audit & Supervisory Board Members.
 The Board of Directors meets to make decisions concerning these topics in consideration of responses from the Nomination and Compensation Committee.